Map Oxbridge Applications, 58 Buckingham Gate, London, SW1E 6AJ

 WHO NEEDS TO SIT THE TARA?

-So far, UCL is the only university that has confirmed it will be using the TARA in the upcoming university admissions cycle.
-Check the table below for an overview of which courses will require the TARA, and which tests (if any) it will be replacing:
+So far, Oxford and UCL are the only universities that have confirmed they will be using the TARA in the upcoming university admissions cycle.

 HOW IS THE TARA STRUCTURED?